nimwunnan/conceptuallabor.com/theory-text/The Theory of Conceptual Labor.md

 [^fn109]: Brown, John Seely, and Paul Duguid.
 “Organizational Learning and Communities-of-Practice: Toward a Unified View of Working, Learning, and Innovation.” *Organization Science* 2, no. 1 (1991): 40--57.

-[^fn110]: Discussed in detail in *Expertise Grows out of Conceptual Labor*
+[^fn110]: Discussed in detail in *Expertise Grows out of Conceptual Labor*.

 [^fn111]: Bernheimer, L. *The Shaping of Us: How Everyday Spaces Structure Our Lives, Behavior, and Well-Being*, 32.
 Trinity University Press, 2020.

 [^fn112]: Ford, Paul.
 2015.
-“Paul Ford: What Is Code? | Bloomberg.”
+“Paul Ford: What Is Code? \| Bloomberg.”
 June 11, 2015. https://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/.

 [^fn113]: Gumperz, John J. “Conversational Code Switching.”
 In *Discourse Strategies*, 59--99.
 Studies in Interactional Sociolinguistics 1.
 Cambridge \[Cambridgeshire\]; New York: Cambridge University Press, 1982.